-The objective of the Peer Learning for Emerging Researcher’s Knowledge and Advancement (PERKA) project is to identify, analyse, document and share the key lessons learned from the Carnegie Corporation of New York’s investment in postdoctoral fellowships in Africa through a collaborative, participatory peer-learning approach, and to document partnership models for postdoctoral fellowship in Africa.
+The objective of the Peer Learning for Emerging Researcher’s Knowledge and Advancement (PERKA) project was to identify, analyse, document and share the key lessons learned from the Carnegie Corporation of New York’s investment in postdoctoral fellowships in Africa through a collaborative, participatory peer-learning approach, and to document partnership models for postdoctoral fellowship in Africa.

 - To develop a framework and series of knowledge products that allow for a contextual understanding of the drivers of success in African postdoctoral fellowship models, and partnership models for postdoctoral fellowship funding that can be used by donors, science funders, institutional leaders and project implementers to design and deliver successful and impactful postdoctoral programmes.